 Hena and her comrades battled in the jungles and marshes.
 No, she didn’t follow a lover into the war.
 She had made her own decision.

-The Indian army led the Muktibahini soldiers in the border areas as they did in the battlefields next to Majher Bondor.
-Carefully sneaking into the enemy territory, they would ambush them and then quietly return to India.
-They had a good supply of arms, food and all the modern communication facilities.
-Most importantly, they had the security of running back home if attacked or chased.
-They knew what to do and what not and lastly, they knew why they were fighting.
+The Indian army led the Muktibahini soldiers in the border areas, as it did on the battlefields near Majher Bondor.
+Carefully sneaking into enemy territory, they would ambush the enemy and then quietly return to India.
+They had a good supply of arms, food, and all the modern communication facilities.
+Most importantly, they had the security of being able to run back home if attacked or chased.
+They knew what to do and what not to do, and, lastly, they knew why they were fighting.

 But Hena’s group had none of these things.
-Their aim was to free the inaccessible, far-out rural areas first and from there to gather enough strength to attack the towns and cities, and finally the capital Dhaka.
-During the entire year of 1970, she was an active member of her party based in Dhaka..
+Their aim was to free the inaccessible, remote rural areas first, and from there gather enough strength to attack the towns and cities, and finally the capital, Dhaka.
+Throughout 1970, she was an active member of her party based in Dhaka.
 Early next year, in January of 1971, she went underground, ultimately settling in the impenetrable Jugi marsh in Faridpur.
 Major rivers were connected with these marshlands that were spread for miles across Faridpur and Barishal.

 It was hard to keep track of all the numerous rivers and canals.
 Every village and town seemed to have its own namesake river, and those names changed at every turn, within ten miles or less.
-The monsoon rains would drown the entire area; the rainwater shallow in some places, deep in others where it stayed all year long.
+The monsoon rains would drown the entire area; the water would be shallow in some places and deep in others, where it stayed all year long.
 The mat-making reeds made an impassable jungle in the marsh of Kotalipara.
 And that was where they made their base camp.

-In fact, Hena’s group had launched the struggle long ago, even before the announcement in March.
-Following the uprisings of Naxalbari, the Maoists in East Pakistan organized themselves and separated.
-In a similar guerilla warfare, they attacked as a first step the landowners in small towns and villages, before bringing on the fight in the urban areas.
-Unlike their West Bengal compatriots, identifying the class-enemies was easier here across the border as the law abolishing the landowners never really took hold in Pakistan. , The new landowners had occupied the estates of the Hindu zaminders who left, and instead of distributing to the landless farmers they became even stronger.
+In fact, Hena’s group had launched the struggle long ago, even before the March announcement.
+Following the Naxalbari uprisings, the Maoists in East Pakistan organized themselves and split off.
+In a similar guerrilla warfare, they attacked as a first step the landowners in small towns and villages, before bringing on the fight in the urban areas.
+Unlike their West Bengal compatriots, identifying the class-enemies was easier here across the border, as the law abolishing the landowners never really took hold in Pakistan.
+The new landowners had occupied the estates of the Hindu zaminders who left, and instead of distributing the land to the landless farmers, they became even stronger.
 As a result, the Maoists in East Pakistan right away managed to slay hundreds of landowners.
-But, to their diasappointment, this movement didn’t culminate in an organized army like the Muktibahini.
+But, to their disappointment, this movement didn’t culminate in an organized army like the Muktibahini.

-At this time, suddenly, Awami League gave the call to Independence and got a roaring support from the public.
+Suddenly, at this time, the Awami League called for Independence and received roaring public support.
 The communists of East Pakistan erred in identifying the ‘main cause to fight for’.
-Instead, their guerilla units got entangled in fighting the Pakistani Army as well as other groups that sought independence from Pakistan!
-Their leaders never thought of severing the eastern region from Pakistan.
+Instead, their guerrilla units got entangled in fighting the Pakistani Army as well as other groups that sought independence from Pakistan!
+Their leaders never considered severing the eastern region from Pakistan.
 So, even before independence, they were getting rapidly decimated by fighting on two fronts.

 Hena’s temporary base camp was in a guava grove inside the marsh.
-The base camp consisted of four platoons, each with twenty-five to thirty guerillas.
-For these life-or-death guerrilla warfares, heroism and brutality often blurred together.
-Sometimes brutality was considered even more desirable than heroic acts.
+The base camp consisted of four platoons, each with twenty-five to thirty guerrillas.
+In this life-or-death guerrilla warfare, heroism and brutality often blurred together.
+Sometimes, brutality was considered even more desirable than heroic acts.

 They didn’t have enough provisions for warfare.
-Neither arms, nor food supply.
-In those terrible days, the only way to secure supply was to loot an enemy camp or contact the Indian army for help.
-The latter method was more difficult: Contacting the army across the border from the far southern provinces, earning their trust and buying or somehow procuring ammunition was next to impossible.
+Neither arms nor food supply.
+In those terrible days, the only way to secure supplies was to loot an enemy camp or contact the Indian army for help.
+The latter method was more difficult: contacting the army across the border from the far southern provinces, earning their trust, and buying or otherwise procuring ammunition were next to impossible.
 Still, they did collect some.
 So, they had to venture out of their camp even though Albadar, Rajakar and Shantibahini had occupied the main towns and cities, even the prosperous villages.
 And they were the eyes and ears of the Pakistani army.

-Hena traveled overnight from Faridpur to Dhaka by hiding in the hull of a large launchboat swaddled in a burkha as the wife of some Chanu Mian.
+Hena traveled overnight from Faridpur to Dhaka, hiding in the hull of a large launchboat, swaddled in a burkha as the wife of some Chanu Mian.
 From there, she boarded a boat covered with a thatched roof and reached their secret destination, Jugi’s marsh, before dawn.

 Thus, Hena’s letter offered him a sort of secret satisfaction.
 A hidden pride that only grows out of the feeling that one’s judgment must have been correct.
 It had to be.
 The new generation in Pakistan was at last coming out of religious passion and superstitious fog.
-The educated young generation seemed to be leaving the path of traditionalism.
+The educated young generation seemed to be moving away from traditionalism.
 He felt very excited.

-Kuddus was in Rongpur for the meeting of his party.
+Kuddus was in Rongpur for his party's meeting.
 His reply to Hena’s letter was passionate as well as sincere according to his understanding at that time:

 During the four months in Jugi’s marsh, Hena remembered her uncle’s letter whenever death terrified her and made her feel helpless, and that happened quite often.
 She read it so many times that the letter was lodged in her memory.
 It was the first time an adult had taken her seriously and written something of significance.
 All of a sudden, she felt grown up.
 But she didn’t understand why he included the bit about Kanchanjangha.
 She wasn’t old enough to question it, though she could feel something which she couldn’t quite grasp.

-Even Shafi couldn’t tell how he survived—was it because of the steps he took or was it just plain luck?
+Even Shafi couldn’t tell how he survived—was it because of the steps he took, or was it just plain luck?
 He once fell from a height but wasn’t seriously injured.
-Bullets missed him, even soldiers missed him also when he crept in front of them.
+Bullets missed him, even soldiers missed him, when he crept in front of them.
 Like the Phantom or Spider-Man, he became invincible just so that he could stay alive.
-He felt like the Joan of Ark -- ready to be the leader of the revolution.
+He felt like Joan of Arc -- ready to be the leader of the revolution.

-Shafi brought them news of many more killings, destruction, rapes, blockades and also episodes of resistances.
+Shafi brought them news of many more killings, destruction, rapes, blockades, and episodes of resistance.
 Hearing these made them even more enraged.
-They screamed, cursed, fired at the surrounding bushes.
+They screamed, cursed, and fired at the surrounding bushes.
 Only killing someone could have sated their vengeance.

 9.

 Manish took care of Saroj’s employment and left for Calcutta.
 The job was already arranged through Tridib.
-It wasn’t a usual type of job.
-It was a temporary work for emergency situations only.
+It wasn’t a typical job.
+It was temporary work for emergency situations only.
 Once the situation was resolved, you were dismissed.
 No use anymore.
-But during this uncertain time, when he had no contact with anyone, and no contact was even possible, Saroj had no recourse but to accept such an offer.
+But during this uncertain time, when he had no contact with anyone, and none was possible, Saroj had no recourse but to accept the offer.
 At least he could live safely and keep an eye on the events.

-By now a ‘Refugee Camp Workers Committee’ had sprouted up.
-An enthusiastic leftist worker listed the demands of the workers and planted the seed of a future movement, so that in time, they could claim permanent employment.
+By now, a ‘Refugee Camp Workers Committee’ had sprouted up.
+An enthusiastic leftist worker listed the workers' demands and planted the seed of a future movement, so that, in time, they could secure permanent employment.
 But the workers themselves weren’t sitting on their hands either.
-They had plenty of opportunities to earn money through illegal means and there wasn’t n’t a single worker who didn’t make use of them.
+They had plenty of opportunities to earn money through illegal means, and no worker failed to take advantage of them.
 One colleague jokingly told Saroj something true.
 “There is a storm,” he said, “Tons of mangoes have fallen on the ground.
 If you don’t pick them up, only goats and cows will eat them.”

 After hearing that, Saroj couldn’t muster any contempt towards his colleague.
-The man soon upgraded his house near the town across the river.
+The man soon upgraded his house near the town on the other side of the river.
 Saroj was still not surprised.
-What did surprise him was that his colleague erected a large temple before working on his own house.
+What surprised him was that his colleague erected a large temple before working on his own house.
 The temple was at least thirty feet tall, with a brass pitcher on top.
-The idol inside was of course goddess Kali.
+The idol inside was, of course, goddess Kali.
 He even invited Saroj to the dedication ceremony.

 Manish never came back after his marriage.
-From Calcutta he worked out some tricks to move his job somewhere else.
+From Calcutta, he worked out some tricks to move his job somewhere else.
 Saroj never guessed that he wouldn’t return.
-No one from the south of West Bengal wanted to relocate to the north.
+No one from southern West Bengal wanted to relocate to the north.
 The government officers considered it an exile.
-They tried every trick in the books to avoid such a fate.
-And if they had to move north, they would try their best to go back south as soon as they can.
+They tried every trick in the book to avoid such a fate.
+And if they had to move north, they would try their best to go back south as soon as they could.

 Saroj was surprised to see such opportunism in Manish and that he had kept it secret from Saroj.
-There was a qualifying exam for M.S. or Master of Surgery.
-After failing twice in that exam Manish couldn’t move to Calcutta to study for higher degrees.
+T After failing twice the qualifying exam in Surgery, Manish couldn’t move to Calcutta to pursue higher degrees.
 So, he took the secret route.
-Yet, from his childhood, he had tried to remain honest and uncorrupted.
+Yet since childhood, he had tried to remain honest and uncorrupted.
 This duplicity of character surprised Saroj but he couldn’t blame Manish either.
 Perhaps his gratitude to his friend stopped him.
-But his own weakness made him uneasy also.
+But his own weakness also made him uneasy.
 In fact, in the past five years, after getting away from all the mayhem, he had learned to analyze each event and character in detail and from different perspectives.
 This was quite a surprise to him.
 Even until recently, they were proud of the scientific truth of their politics and philosophy.
 Now it seemed there was some error somewhere.
 Why would Manish, even while supporting communism and related work, get interested in corrupt ways?
 Why would Bikash, being such a progressive in his thoughts, wear rings and amulets to propitiate various gods?
-Saroj didn’t try to analyze such things anymore.
-Now he realized that each person could remain true to himself as well as coexist with such contradictory ideologies, whatever that may signify.
+Saroj no longer tried to analyze such things.
+Now he realized that each person could remain true to himself while coexisting with such contradictory ideologies, whatever that might signify.

 After settling well, Manish finally wrote to Saroj after two months: